francois-roget/Hombrew-auto-update/README.md

 OSX Launchd service to update homebrew everyday at noon

 ## Installation
-Copy the script in the /usr/local/sbin directory
+Create the directory /usr/local/var/homebrew-auto-update Copy the scripts/bin/brew-update-notifier.sh script in the this directory

 Copy the *.plist files into ~/Library/LaunchAgents